cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Operations Security (OpSec)

-Operations Security, commonly known as OpSec, identifes critical information, and if/how it may be used by opponents or enemies.
+Operations Security, commonly known as OpSec, identifies critical information, and if/how it may be used by opponents or enemies.
 OpSec measures can reduce security risks.

 ## Org Owner